twinklebhalla1996/SQL-and-Power-Bi/README.md

 A little fun fact about me -<br />
 I have never taken any tuitions in my entire life.
 I was a rank holder in 12th boards in my school and I achieved that through self-study, and that's what I believe in, self-study. <br />

-Please find all my projects here in this repository. <br />